 (6) Resolve questions and problems that arise, in coordination with state or county election officials.

-(7) Administer all aspects of the voter registration program for the CDJFS as prescribed by the secretary of state.
+(7) Administer all aspects of the voter registration program for the county agency as prescribed by the secretary of state.

 (8) The coordinator shall receive no additional compensation for performing such duties.